 We haven’t faced a significant enough constitutional crisis to force the issue but, theoretically, once the electoral college met, it could literally decide that whomever serves as the current CEO of General Electric is also the President of the United States and nobody could do anything about it as long as the requirements for office were met.
 Likewise, if after the 2008 President election, the electoral college had decided that Warren Buffett would make a better President than Barack Obama, it could have voted him into office and told the nation, “We’re sorry.
 But we think you made a mistake.
 Buffett would do a much better job so we are using our power to put him in office.”

 This actually happened in the election of 1800 when the electoral college tied and the House had to vote on the next President of the United States.
-They decided upon Thomas Jefferson, who became the 3rd President after having served as Secretary of State for President Washington and Vice President for President Adams.
+The electoral college decided upon Thomas Jefferson, who became the 3rd President after having served as Secretary of State for President Washington and Vice President for President Adams.
 (He is known for holding “the triple crown” of Secretary of State, Vice President, and President.)
 The point is, Jefferson won 61.4% of the popular vote but tied in the electoral college.
 The House of Representatives ultimately selected him as President but it didn’t have to do so.